 NYC Façade Inspection & Safety Program

-Thornton Tomasetti has assisted clients for many years on all aspects of the FISP process, helping owners remain in compliance with the NYCDOB façade safety requirements.
+Helping owners remain in compliance on all aspects of the FISP process and the NYCDOB façade safety requirements.

 Overview